AzugBe/azugbe.github.io/index.md

 **2023-02-07 - Connected manufacturing using Azure services**<br>
 In our first session of the year, we'll have a look at connected manufacturing.
 See you in Ghent?
 [Register here!](https://www.azug.be/events/2023/02/07/connected-manufacturing-using-azure-services){: .btn .btn--success}

+**2023-03-29 - Azure Pipelines versus Jenkins**<br>
+In our second session of the year, we'll have a look at Azure pipelines versus Jenkins.
+See you in Antwerp?
+[Register here!](https://www.azug.be/events/2023/03/29/azure-pipelines-versus-jenkins){: .btn .btn--success}

 <hr />

 ## About AZUG